Selling Infopreneur dreams

-The free version did come with four preinstalled templates to chose from. but they were limited to “dark” and light “version.”
+The free version did come with four preinstalled templates from which to chose, but they were limited to “dark” and “light” versions.
 I did pick one and started customizing it.
-There were several settings that I had to drill down into the get eh opt-in box to actually take shape, And I notice there was no dynamic preview like what I saw on Griffin’s lesson video.
+There were several settings that I had to drill down into the get the opt-in box to actually take shape.
+And I noticed there was no dynamic preview like what I saw on Griffin’s lesson video.

-Undeterred, I visited the Magic Action Box site and searched for a solution.
-I then surmised that I needed to buy the pro version in order to get the dynamic preview that Griffin showed her List Surge students.
+Undeterred, I visited the Magic Action Box site and searched for a solution, concluding I needed to buy the pro version in order to get the dynamic preview that Griffin showed her List Surge students.
 So I purchased the prove version for $47.

-The pro version did provide more pre-designed templates to work with and unlocked the customizations that I couldn’t previously access.
+The pro version provided more pre-designed templates to work with and unlocked the customizations that I couldn’t previously access.
 However, there was still no dynamic preview.

 Finally, I contacted the support team and asked them why I was not able to see the dynamic preview while I edited my opt-in form.
-They told me that the plugin didn’t’ support this function.
-It wasn’s included at all!
+They told me that the plugin didn’t support this function.
+It wasn’t included at all!